Everything you ever wanted to know about making Ganache! A simple, two-ingredient recipe for a delicious frosting, filling, drip, or glaze.

 It’s important to use the best quality chocolate you can find (couverture chocolate).
 These have a higher cocoa butter content and will help ensure your ganache is silky smooth.
 Using low-quality chocolate is not recommended (though I have done it successfully).
 It may not give you as nice a texture/consistency, and could be more prone to splitting.

-My favourite brand of chocolate to use is Callebaut, but it’s also the brand that’s easiest for me to get.
+My favorite brand of chocolate to use is Callebaut, but it’s also the brand that’s easiest for me to get.
 Other examples of great high-quality chocolate brands are:

 For the cream, use a heavy whipping cream (or double cream) with a high-fat percentage.
 This will help ensure your ganache is rich and delicious, but also stable.